ENME480/Lab-Code/Week 10 - Forward Kinematics Lab/FK_Lab.md

 | [-30, -60, 80, -10, -90, -30] | | |
 | [30 -70 80 -10 -90 10] | | |
 | [-30, -60, 60, -10, -90, -30] | | |

+# Submission

+We will send out details for creating a lab report later on so record the data you enter in table above for future